ESSolutions/ESSArch/ESSArch_Core/docs/user_guide/archival-description-management/archival-descriptions.rst

     :height: 310px
     :alt: Add structure type admin form

-A structure type can be configured to either allow or dissalow:
+A structure type can be configured to either allow or disallow:

 * Editable instances of a template
 * Editable relations (to other levels or structures) of a template